1018peter/Dance-Invaders/compression-wizard/documentation.md

  The program also accepts command-line arguments, as follows:
  - Arg 1: A string, containing the filename.
+ - Arg 2: The size of the palette.
+Should be a power of 2 greater than 1.
- - Arg 2: An integer flag.
+ - Arg 3: An integer flag.
 0 means not using Gaussian Blur.
- - Arg 3: An integer flag.
+ - Arg 4: An integer flag.
 0 means not sharpening the color.
+ - Arg 5: An integer flag.
+0 means not looking for preexisting color chunks to initialize palettes with.
+A color chunk will only be used for initialization if it is at least as large as a palette should be on average.

  The program will output a preview image of the "compressed" file, a COE file representing the compressed file in dense matrix representation, another in sparse matrix representation, and finally a diagnostics .txt file that displays metadata of the compression process.

+ The COE files will be written to the directory "coe_dump", the preview will be written to the directory "preview", and the diagnostics will be written to
+ "diagnostics".